Incremental Multilingual Text2Cypher with Adapter Combination: Conclusion

 \section{Conclusion}

-This work addresses practical multilingual Text2Cypher challenges, namely incremental language expansion without full retraining, automated hyperparameter selection, and performance approaching joint multilingual fine-tuning.
-We train language-specific LoRA adapters for English, Spanish, and Turkish, combining them via uniform linear merging or fusion MLP with dynamic gating.
-The fusion MLP outperforms linear merging (0.79 vs 0.75 average ROUGE-L score) across all languages.
-It recovers around 75\% of joint multilingual fine-tuning gains using only a subset of training data.
-This approach delivers balanced performance across high-, medium-, and low-resource languages and enables incremental scaling, where adding a new language requires only one LoRA adapter and a lightweight MLP retraining.
+This work proposes a practical framework for multilingual Text2Cypher that addresses incremental language expansion, automated hyperparameter management and competitive performance without full model retraining.
+We train language-specific LoRA adapters for English, Spanish and Turkish and combine them using either uniform linear merging or fusion MLP with dynamic adapter weighting.

+Fusion MLP outperforms linear merging across all languages and achieves balanced performance, especially benefiting low-resource languages such as Turkish.
+It recovers approximately 75\% of the gains from joint multilingual fine-tuning using only a subset of training data.
+The modular design allows adding new languages by training a single LoRA adapter and updating the lightweight MLP, without retraining existing adapters.

-These results demonstrate that learned adapter fusion can be used as a practical alternative to full multilingual fine-tuning.
-The modular framework enables incremental language expansion with competitive Text2Cypher accuracy.
-Future work will extend this approach to additional languages.
-Furthermore, we will explore alternative fusion or alignment methodologies in order to support multilingual Text2Cypher.
+Overall, learned adapter fusion provides a practical and efficient alternative to full multilingual fine-tuning.
+It delivers balanced performance across high-, medium- and low-resource languages and supports continuous language expansion.
+Future work will extend this approach to additional languages and explore alternative fusion strategies to further improve multilingual Text2Cypher performance.